-South & Central Africa: From the southernmost tip of the African continent to north of the Equator, this exploratory expedition delves into the hidden Africa well away from t
+South & Central Africa: From the southernmost tip of the African continent to north of the Equator, this exploratory expedition delves into the hidden Africa

 This tour is the ultimate African “call of the wild” where we go on safari in iconic national parks seeing the Big -5, search for chimpanzees in remote, only accessible by boat, reserves, and trek to come face to face with the rare mountain gorillas (possibly the most amazing wildlife experience on earth).
 We share time with the meerkats, walk amongst seals and watch whales breaching in the waters off South Africa’s stunning Garden Route.
 But it’s not only wildlife that takes our breath away; we also ride a plethora of ancient landscapes of vast pans, epic desert landscapes, towering sand dunes, lofty passes, deep jungles, and roads offering inspiring ocean vistas.
 It doesn’t end there though, stay with us in safari tents while listening to the roar of lions overnight or the endless grunting of hippos from our lodges, dine with us from atop an escarpment mesa overlooking ancient valleys far below or from a restaurant perched high above Lake Tanganyika.
 This experience rich expedition dares to travel off the well beaten tourist path and explores the very best of Africa, this is Ultimate Africa!